NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 * last name
 * NHS-approved email address.
 For a list of approved email addresses, see the [Care Identity email allow list](https://digital.nhs.uk/services/care-identity-service/applications-and-services/apply-for-care-id/care-identity-email-domain-allow-list)

-You then need to seelct:
+You then need to select:

 * if the user is a vaccinator (someone who gives vaccines)
 * the permission level you want to give the user